tobek/laminae/notes.md

 - Generation ship (high-tech-low-tech caravan across 100,000 mile desert - why?)
 - Restorative justice destination (NGP?)
 - One where you sense branching tree of possibilities, rick & morty death stone, fading and increasing options as you move
+- the echo - everything you hear or read you know its source, all the way back - LGC, NGD. crystalline psychedelic reverb
 - Some kind of mirroring or doppelgangering in the way it responds to you
     + james richardson vectors (see in quotes) "You who have proved how much like me you are: how could I trust you?" some kind of doppelganger thing
     + maybe weirdly LGC?
 NGD, CGD, CNP, LEC, LEP, NEC, CEP
+    + *definitely CGD if nothing else, but maybe duplicative with CGD* - maybe CEP
 - saying yes vs. saying no
     + LND or CNP is no?
     + 'The afterlife is comprised of two territories: not heaven and hell, but a world for those who said "yes" more than "no", and its opposite.
 Yes-world is flowing, a realm without boundaries, and of your soul it makes a river and a flux, a joyful playdough being that absorbs all it touches.
 No-world is a sequence of diamond-walled gardens, and from safety you watch beautiful terrors flicker through the crystal' <https://twitter.com/ctrlcreep/status/1100085668397699073> ('But what if I had to spend my life mostly saying yes against my will')
     - maybe this is in cosmology, someone went to exactly 2 planes and then said the above, lead the way into there being more
 - Some destructiveness focusing on sloth/inertia - activity is actively punished, but in the laziest way possible.
-If too proactively punishing, the punishment is punished. maybe CED or NED or LED
+If too proactively punishing, the punishment is punished. maybe CED or NED or LED or CNP
 - Lost and found (maybe in CEC or CNC or LNP) (maybe connected through some weird backdoor to the storage plane?) (i guess CND too, maybe a rumor of a lost objects troupe you can sometimes find stuff in)
 - All beings part of a single collective intelligence (OR it's not clear whether everyone is part of a single crazy chaotic mind, or are actually different minds)
 - Two sides that have ritual border.
 Ceremonies about hating each other, but they never actually fight (two walls place?)
 - Some enormous oral history (perhaps song in unknown language) that everyone learns and memorizes but only elite understand what it means - laypeople are only as necessary initiated into bits of it where they learn this thing they've been doing/saying all their life actually means XYZ (maybe NGP LGC LGP - "The Retelling")
 - Sex
 - Something ridiculously hazardous
+- a prison
+- visual distortion like "Rorik Smith" polyhedral panoramic pics
 - sleep
     + https://en.wikipedia.org/wiki/Sleep#In_mythology_and_literature
     + https://en.wikipedia.org/wiki/Seven_Sleepers
 - strange loops
-    + Synthesis lamina. relies on the existence of structured/hierarchical stuff but also violates it
+    + Synthesis facet. relies on the existence of structured/hierarchical stuff but also violates it
 - used
     + https://en.wikipedia.org/wiki/Rotation_method
     + an infinite jest (/burning man/blockchain/lsd)-inspired thing, something where everyone annoyingly loves it, raves, but it's actually good and changes your ife